FAFSA (Free Application for Federal Student Aid)

 The Federal Student Aid (FSA) ID consists of a user-created username and password to electronically apply for the FAFSA.
 You can use your FSA ID immediately to sign your FAFSA.
 The functionality that the FSA ID offers includes a single sign-on process for most of the FSA systems, including FAFSA on the Web, NSLDS® Student Access, StudentLoans.gov, and StudentAid.gov.

 You are encouraged to complete your FAFSA online.
 Students are able to create an FSA ID when completing a FAFSA on the Web.
 Please refer to the FAFSA website for additional information.
-Students are able to obtain a paper FAFSA by calling the Federal Student Aid Information Center (FSAIC) at 800-433-3243.
-Once the completed paper FAFSA form is submitted, processing takes about four weeks.
-The paper form requires the Federal School Code for Columbia University, which is 002707.
+Questions regarding the FAFSA can be addressed by calling the Federal Student Aid Information Center (FSAIC) at 800-433-3243.
+The Federal School Code for Columbia University is 002707.

 We advise entering students applying for Law School grants to submit the FAFSA to the processor by February 15, even if they have not received an offer of admission yet.
 Although the Financial Aid Office processes loans throughout the academic year, we urge all loan applicants to file their FAFSA and their loan application materials by May 15 in order to ensure timely processing and the arrival of loan funds in August for the payment of fall semester expenses.
 Otherwise, payments to the University may be considered late.